NK-Adeodatus/web-infrastructure-summative/README.md

 ## Setting Up The Project

-To get the project up and running on your local machine or servers, follow the steps below:
+Steps to Get the project up and running on the servers, follow the steps below:

 1. Set Up Nginx on Web Servers